sina-behnam/MAC/README.md

 ### MATE ROV Competition

 The competition presented a challenge focused on automating the process of annotating organisms in ROV dive videos, a task traditionally requiring extensive human involvement.
 The aim of this project is to streamline this process by leveraging Artificial Intelligence (AI) to detect and track a specific organism `brittle stars` throughout continuous video footage captured from an ROV submersible.

+> To find full details about the competition, please refer to the [official competition description](https://20693798.fs1.hubspotusercontent-na1.net/hubfs/20693798/2024%20OER%20MATE%20ROV%20Computer%20Coding%20Challenge%20Updated.pdf)

 ### Brittle Star Detection